Board of Trustees

 Christian Weeks | Treasurer

-Mr. Weeks is an entrepreneurial general manager and business strategist with a passion for bringing disruptive clean energy technologies to market.
-He currently serves as Vice President and General Manager for EnerNOC’s North America demand response and distributed energy resources business, which is focused on connecting and monetizing all types of distributed energy assets (solar, battery storage, electric vehicles) with electricity markets to maximize savings, ensure resiliency, and increase sustainability.
-Since joining EnerNOC in 2009, Mr. Weeks has held various regional and global roles in strategy, sales, and operations.
-Prior to joining EnerNOC, he worked in Deloitte Consulting’s Strategy & Operations practice.
-Mr. Weeks attended the Waldorf School of Lexington from kindergarten to third grade and is a graduate of the Pine Hill Waldorf School, ConVal Regional High School, Dartmouth College, and Harvard Business School.
+Christian Weeks is the Chief Executive Officer of enVerid Systems, a pioneer and global leader in air quality and energy efficiency.
+Christian is an entrepreneurial general manager and business strategist who is passionate about bringing disruptive technologies to market and scaling innovative early to mid-stage companies.
+Prior to enVerid, Christian was an executive with EnerNOC, Inc, which was acquired by Enel X, the Enel Group’s advanced energy services business line, in 2017.
+Prior to EnerNOC, Christian worked in Deloitte Consulting’s Strategy & Operations practice.
+Christian attended the Waldorf School of Lexington from kindergarten to third grade and is a graduate of the Pine Hill Waldorf School, ConVal Regional High School, Dartmouth College, and Harvard Business School.
 He has two children at the Waldorf School of Lexington, and is enjoying experiencing the Waldorf curriculum for a second time through the eyes of his children.

 Luke Mitcheson | Secretary

 Mr. Mitcheson is a personal injury attorney and a partner at the law firm Mitcheson & Lee, LLP.
 He has been recognized by Massachusetts Super Lawyers as a Rising Star in the field of personal injury law every year since 2015, an honor given to just 2.5% of lawyers in the state.
 He was also selected as one of the Top 40 Under 40 Plaintiff's Lawyers by the National Trial Lawyers for his superior qualifications, trial results, and leadership.
 Mr. Mitcheson received his J.D. from Northeastern University School of Law and his B.A. from St. John’s College.
-Both he and his wife attended WSL as children, and their young son is currently enrolled in the school’s Parent-Child program.
+Both he and his wife attended WSL as children, and their son is currently enrolled at WSL.

 After graduating from Colby College with a B.A. in art history, Ms. Ames earned her MBA at Boston University’s Questrom School of Business.
 Ms. Ames’ has held numerous senior positions in environmental and public policy, including director of environmental policy for the office of state senator Pam Resor, director of government relations at Brookfield Renewable Energy Group, and director of community and stakeholder relations at Brookfield.
 Ms. Ames also ran operations and finance for Cocoa Santé, an entrepreneurial venture.
 Ms. Ames is currently the executive director of Low Impact Hydropower Institute, a non-profit dedicated to reducing the impacts of hydropower generation.
-Ms. Ames previously served as WSL’s board vice president and president and has two children enrolled at the school.
+Ms. Ames previously served as WSL’s board vice president and president and her son is currently enrolled at WSL.

 Dr. Bosh is a senior lecturer in planetary science at MIT and an adjunct astronomer at Lowell Observatory in Flagstaff, AZ.
 Her research focuses on Pluto's atmosphere and how it evolves in response to its changing distance from the sun.
 In her research, she forges collaborations with astronomers around the globe, while managing extremely time-critical projects.
 She is the co-creator of an innovative astronomy outreach program that aims to capture and maintain interest in science among Navajo and Hopi middle school children.
 She volunteers with several local animal rescue organizations.
 Amanda received her Ph.D. from MIT in planetary science, as well as S.B. degrees from MIT in planetary science and in materials science and engineering.
 Her son Max graduated from WSL in 2016.